MooersLab/pymolsnips/README.md

 The installation of <em>VSC</em> extensions is very painless and very fast.
 There is an extension marketplace that is accessible from the left column within the <em>VSC</em> GUI.
 You can search the marketplace for extensions.
-Each extension has its own html file with information about the extension.
+Each extension has its own HTML  file with information about the extension.
-This html file has install and uninstall buttons.
+This HTML file has <b>install</b> and <b>uninstall</b> buttons.
-The installations are lightning fast.
+The installations are lightning-fast.

 The <em>bioSyntax</em> plugin is free and includes a lexer for PyMOL and lexers for many other file types used in bioinformatics.
 It is a good idea to install this plugin.
 The PyMOL lexer will be activated when a <em>pml</em> file is opened.

 <em>VSC</em> provides for autocompletion of the snippet tab triggers and previews of the snippet's code.
-The latter feature are very helpful for avoiding the insertion of the wrong snippet.
+The latter feature is very helpful for avoiding the insertion of the wrong snippet.

 <b>Installing and using snippets with Visual Studio Code</b>